mengsig/DomiRank/README.txt

 Find the source code for the DomiLab server so that you can run it locally at: https://github.com/tiiuae/domilab

+NEWS!
+I will be doing an implementation of DomiRank for the Networkx API very soon!
 ------------------------------------------------------------------------------------------------
 In order to run the following code please in your terminal (preferably in a conda environment):